AI-sandbox/neural-admixture/README.md

 Moreover, note that the initialization method chosen will have no effect, as the supervised method is always used when using the supervised version.

 ## Other options
+- `warmup_epochs`: number of warmup epochs to get a good initialization for the encoder.
+During the warmup epochs, the decoder is frozen and only the encoder weights, which compute Q, are updated.
+Set to 0 to skip warmup.
+Defaults to 10.
 - `l2_penalty`: indicates penalty to apply to encoder weights.
 Defaults to 0.0005.
 The greater the penalty, the "softer" the cluster assignments will be, limiting to a uniform distribution.
 - `batch_size`: number of samples used at every update.
 If you have memory issues, try setting a lower batch size.
-Defaults to 200.
+Defaults to 400.
-- `pca_components`: dimension of the PCA projection for the PC-KMeans initialization.
+- `pca_components`: dimension of the PCA projection for the PC-KMeans and PCArchetypal initializations.
 Defaults to 8.
 - `max_epochs`: maximum number of times the whole training dataset is used to update the weights.
 Defaults to 50.
-- `tol`: will stop optimization when difference in objective function between two iterations is smaller than this value.
+- `tol`: will stop optimization when difference in objective function between two iterations is smaller than this value (after epoch 15).
 Defaults to 1e-6.
 - `learning_rate`: dictates how large an update to the weights will be.
 If you find the loss function oscillating, try setting a lower value.
 If convergence is slow, try setting a higher value.
-Defaults to 0.0001.
+Defaults to 1e-5.
 - `seed`: RNG seed for replication purposes.
 Defaults to 42.

 ## Using Plink2 binary files (.pgen)